GenticFlow

 Does it replace our existing helpdesk?

-It can be your support workspace, or it can connect to your existing ticketing tool (ConnectWise, Autotask, HaloPSA, ServiceNow, Zendesk, Freshservice, Freshdesk, Jira SM).
+It can run as your standalone support system, or it can connect to your existing ticketing tool (ConnectWise, Autotask, HaloPSA, ServiceNow, Zendesk, Freshservice, Freshdesk, Jira SM).
 It reads the request and writes investigation notes, approvals, actions, and the resolution record back.

 Do we need an RMM for the device actions?